DavidOsipov/vision-ui/docs/security-kit.md

 ### `generateSecureUUID(): Promise<string>`

 Asynchronously generates a cryptographically secure v4 UUID.
-It uses the native `crypto.randomUUID()` where available, otherwise it uses a secure fallback implementation based on `crypto.getRandomValues()`.
+It uses the native `crypto.randomUUID()` where available, otherwise it uses a secure, RFC 4122-compliant fallback based on `crypto.getRandomValues()`.

 - **Returns**: A `Promise` that resolves with a 36-character v4 UUID.
 - **Throws**: `CryptoUnavailableError`.

 **Example:**
 ```javascript
 import { generateSecureUUID } from "security-kit";